 For Prospective Members

-What NCBIO does
+What NCLifeSci does

-What NCBIO does for you
+What NCLifeSci does for you

 Programs and events

-The NCBIO Biotech Manufacturers Forum brings together late-stage clinical development companies, commercial phase biomanufacturing pharmaceutical companies and related firms such as vendors and service providers.
+The NCLifeSci Biotech Manufacturers Forum brings together late-stage clinical development companies, commercial phase biomanufacturing pharmaceutical companies and related firms such as vendors and service providers.
 The BMF provides an opportunity to share information, discuss common concerns and address major strategic issues of shared interest.
 In recent years, these issues have included workforce development and infrastructure.
-The BMF was a leading force in establishing North Carolina's internationally recognized NCBioImpact worker training consortium, which provides dedicated learning and hands-on training programs for North Carolinians seeking employment opportunities in the
+The BMF was a leading force in establishing North Carolina's internationally recognized NCBioImpact worker training consortium, which provides dedicated learning and hands-on training programs for North Carolinians seeking employment opportunities in the biomanufacturing industry.

 Join Now